njelly/TofuECS/README.md

 # Other Notes...

-This ECS is about as bare-bones as it could be.
-It is intended to be compatible with multi-threaded applications, physics engines, and rollback engines.
+*This ECS is intended to be compatible with multi-threaded applications, physics engines, and rollback engines, but doesn't have it's own solutions for those.*

 When using Unity, I recommend putting your ECS code inside an assembly definition that does not allow engine references (and allows unsafe code).
 The ECS ought to be Unity-agnostic, and because of the type constraints on your components, there's not any use for MonoBehaviours and GameObjects in your system logic anyway.

 [You can view the repo for UnsafeCollections here](https://github.com/DennisCorvers/UnsafeCollections).
 It was very helpful for getting TofuECS to it's current form, so thanks to the developer and for @juliolitwin for bringing it to my attention. :)